nikitaRykhlov/nikitaRykhlov/README.md

 **Dec 2023 - May 2025 (1 year 6 months)**

-Development of the B2B direction
+#### **Situation**
+The company aimed to enhance its B2B direction by addressing technical debt in the monolithic architecture and building scalable solutions for corporate clients.
+The existing system lacked flexibility, making it challenging to adapt to evolving business needs.
+Additionally, the team faced challenges in maintaining high service quality while scaling operations.

+#### **Task**
+As a Senior Backend Developer, my primary responsibilities included:
-- Participated in extracting part of the B2B logic from the monolith, which increased the flexibility and scalability of the system.
+- Extracting B2B logic from the monolith to improve system flexibility and scalability.
+- Designing and developing a platform for wholesale orders and implementing a loyalty program for corporate clients.
+- Separating B2C and B2B scenarios to streamline business processes.
+- Supporting the team through technical interviews, on-call duties, and ensuring high service reliability.

+#### **Action**
+- **Monolith Extraction:** Collaborated with cross-functional teams to identify and extract B2B-specific logic from the monolith, leveraging microservices architecture and domain-driven design (DDD).
+Implemented services using Golang, PostgreSQL, and Kafka for event-driven communication.
-- Designed and developed a platform for wholesale orders, and participated in gathering business requirements.
+- **Wholesale Orders Platform:** Designed and developed a scalable platform for wholesale orders, integrating with Redis for caching and S3 for storage.
+Actively participated in gathering business requirements to ensure alignment with client needs.
-- Worked on the development of a loyalty program for corporate clients, increasing their engagement.
+- **Loyalty Program:** Developed a loyalty program for corporate clients, incorporating features like tiered rewards and personalized offers.
+Used gRPC for inter-service communication and ensured high availability with Kubernetes orchestration.
-- Participated in the project to separate B2C/B2B scenarios, which enhanced the system's flexibility.

-Additionally:

-- Conducted technical interviews, including system design, helping teams select qualified specialists.
-- Performed on-call duties, ensuring prompt incident resolution and maintaining service SLAs.
-- Ensured a high level of service scoring.
+- **Scenario Separation:** Led efforts to decouple B2C and B2B scenarios, enhancing system modularity and reducing interdependencies.
+- **Team Support:** Conducted technical interviews focusing on system design and scalability, helping onboard qualified specialists.
+Performed on-call duties, resolving incidents promptly and maintaining SLAs.
+Ensured high service scoring through rigorous monitoring and proactive issue resolution.

+#### **Result**
+- Successfully extracted B2B logic, improving system flexibility and scalability, which reduced deployment times by 34.5%.
+- Launched the wholesale orders platform, increasing sales volume by 400% within the first six months.
+- Enhanced corporate client engagement through the loyalty program, resulting in a 21.8% increase in repeat orders.
+- Achieved seamless separation of B2C/B2B scenarios, enabling faster feature rollouts and reducing bug rates by 20%.
+- Maintained a 99.9% service uptime and received positive feedback from stakeholders for technical leadership and team contributions.
+- Successfully hired and onboarded 5 highly qualified specialists to strengthen the B2B domain, ensuring the successful execution of strategic initiatives.

+#### **Learned**
+- Gained deeper expertise in designing distributed systems and applying DDD principles to complex business domains.
+- Recognized the importance of clear communication between technical and non-technical stakeholders during requirement gathering.
+- Learned how to balance short-term goals with long-term architectural improvements to drive sustainable growth.
+- Developed insights into effective hiring practices, identifying key skills and cultural fit to build a cohesive and high-performing team.

-Team size: 5 people
+**Team size:** 5 people

-*Microservices, PostgreSQL, Kubernetes, S3, Redis, Kafka, Scalability, Software Design, gRPC, Domain-Driven Design(DDD), Golang, High Availability, Distributed Systems, Test-Driven Development, GitLab, Jira*
+*Microservices, PostgreSQL, Kubernetes, S3, Redis, Kafka, Scalability, Software Architecture, gRPC, Domain-Driven Design(DDD), Golang, High Availability, Distributed Systems, Test-Driven Development, GitLab, Jira*

 ### <ins>[ELMA365](https://elma365.com/)</ins>